MannPatelB/MannPatelB.github.io/_pages/about.md

   - /about.html
 ---

 I’m Mann Patel – a Graduate Researcher at Kostas Research Center, Northeastern University, on a transformative journey in Advanced and Intelligent Manufacturing.
-My work focuses on the process development and optimization of additive manufacturing, including Directed Energy Deposition (DED) techniques such as Cold Spray and Wire Arc Additive Manufacturing, as well as Fused Deposition Modeling (FDM) 3D printing.
+Most of my research was focus on the process development and optimization of additive manufacturing, including Directed Energy Depositiontechniques such as Cold Spray and Wire Arc Additive Manufacturing, as well as Fused Deposition Modeling (FDM) 3D printing.
 I am passionate about advancing additive manufacturing technologies.
 I have been conducting research in these areas for the past four years, focusing on continuous improvement and advancements in additive manufacturing.
 I am committed to leveraging advanced technologies to catalyze significant advancements in manufacturing.

 I have a multidisciplinary skill set in manufacturing, scientific software development, and computational modeling for advanced simulations.
 Additionally, I have expertise in data analysis, robotics, and product development.